thumbliner/thumbliner/guardiola.md

 - [ ] “I prepare for every game like it's a final.”
 - [ ] “I don't worry about what other teams do.
 I focus on what we can control.”
 - [ ] “Every game is different.
 Every opponent presents a new problem to solve.”
-- [ ] “The best way to beat a good team is to be better than them for 90 minutes.”
 - [ ] “The greatest players are the simplest.
 They make the easy pass, the right decision.”
 - [ ] “The goal is the consequence of the process.
 If the process is good, the goals will come.”